Super Mario All-Stars/Unused Graphics

 16-bit renditions of the original 8-bit Super Mario Bros. tiles, and a unique ground tile not found in the original game.

-This unique brick block appears multiple times in the graphics bank, but it's not clear what they were made for.
+This unique brick block appears multiple times in the graphics bank, but it's not clear what it was made for.

-Sea coral in front of brown rocks.
-The palette that is used by the normal coral blocks also hold duplicates of the colors from the background rocks, logically intended for this sprite.
-The only place where it would make sense to be used is in the "level preview screen" for water levels.
+Sea coral mixed with brown rocks.
+The palette row that is used by the normal coral blocks also hold duplicates of the colors used by the background rocks, logically intended for this sprite.
+It's not easy to point out where it would go, and it's unlikely that it would be part of the background layer.

 An alternate sea coral.
 What makes it more interesting is that it's animated, unlike the coral block used in the final!

-This star shows up among the tiles for both the Mario and Luigi bonus room backgrounds.
+This star shows up in the tiles for both the Mario and Luigi bonus room backgrounds.

-This graphic appears among the tiles for the rocks/mountains background as seen in levels like World 2-1 in Super Mario Bros..
+This graphic appears among the tiles for the rocks/mountains background like the one seen in World 2-1 in Super Mario Bros..
 It also appears in between the tiles for World 8-3's background.
-It can be assumed that this graphic was used to lay a flat ground on the very bottom of the screen, and in fact, this can be seen in a pre-release image.
+This graphic was used to create a horizontal strip of dirt at the very bottom of the screen, which can be seen in a pre-release image.

 The tiles highlighted here are never seen in any underwater level.